muratk3n/thirdwave/en/tweets/2020/week3.md

 Exec ability is most easily proven through service in goverment (contrary to pop belief, it still matters).
 Boris J was not too suave but he is enough of oaf, with some presence, and was the mayor of a large city once.
-If that managerial skill is seen in action, that is okay too; people saw Trump acting as an executive on a show, that was good.
+If that managerial skill is seen on media, that is okay too; people saw Trump acting as an executive on a show, that was good.
 Hell, the current Ukrainian President merely *played* a President on TV, even that was proof enough of managerial ability.

-The rest is media / mind manipulation - at a cultural level - second level in the brain (issues, policies come dead last, the third level)
+The rest is media / mind manipulation - at a cultural level - second level in the brain, stronger than intellect

 *2020-1-14 13:18:41*